firstred/postnl-api-php/docs/migratingv1v2.rst

 - Upgrade to the latest version `v1.x.x` and check for deprecation notices.
 Avoid anything that is deprecated.

+- HTTP clients have changed.
+If you relied on the HTTPlug client, you will have to either switch to the PSR-18 HTTP client or Async HTTP client.
+This is due to the deprecation of the synchronous part of the HTTPlug client.

 - If you're using named arguments, check the differences between v1 and v2.
 There are small, but breaking changes due to different names and or parameter orders.

 - Else, if you are not using named arguments, check the parameter orders.
 This is best done with an IDE with first-class support for PHP.